rubocode/frontier.nvim/doc/design/origin.md

 I had the fortune of working with AOS/VS running on a Data General minicomputer when I was 19 (last century, in 1989).
 It had an editor called _sed (stream editor)_ which was similar to _vi_.
-I had also used _vt100_ terminals on VAX/VMS.
+I was working with _vt100_ terminals on VAX/VMS in my college days.
-I also used _ULTRIX_, _SunOS_ and _Solaris_ in the nineties and a bit later, _Linux_.
+I also used _ULTRIX_, _SunOS_ and _Solaris_ in the nineties and _Linux_, a bit later.

 When I first started using _neovim_ recently, it was on a macOS Terminal that was limited to 256 colors (_xterm256_).